 Shift2 podcast #1 - 15 years of SIM Caribbean

 The very first episode of the Shift2 podcast is online!
-In this episode we look back on 15 years of SIM Caribbean with Mike de Ruiter, Managing Director of Shift2, and Wesley Eleonora, Managing Director of SIM Caribbean.
-Curious about the whole story?
+In this episode, we look back on 15 years of SIM Caribbean with Mike de Ruiter, Managing Director of Shift2, and Wesley Eleonora, Managing Director of SIM Caribbean.
+Curious to hear the whole story?

 A journey through time

-SIM Caribbean, a subsidiary of Shift2, began in 2009 with the Parliament of Aruba as its first client.
-Wesley Eleonora, who officially became Managing Director in 2010, recounts the company's early days.
-"We started with one client, and thanks to word of mouth, we grew quickly," Wesley says.
-Other customers soon followed, such as the Parliament of Curaçao and Fundashon Kas Popular.
+SIM Caribbean, a subsidiary of Shift2, started in 2009 with the Aruban parliament as its first customer.
+Wesley Eleonora, who officially became Managing Director in 2010, talks about the early days of the company.
+"We started with one customer, and thanks to word of mouth, we grew quickly," says Wesley.
+Other clients soon followed, such as the Parliament of Curaçao and Fundashon Kas Popular.

 Today, SIM Caribbean offers a wide range of digital services.
 From websites and accessible forms to webcast solutions from Company Webcast and paperless meeting applications such as iBabs.
-Also included are Readspeaker, a read-aloud feature for websites, and Spotler, for e-mail marketing and webcare.
+Readspeaker, a read-aloud function for websites, and Spotler, for email marketing and webcare, are also part of the offering.

 What makes this service special is the close collaboration with Shift2 in the Netherlands.
-"For much of our portfolio there is implementation support from the Netherlands," Mike explains.
+"For a large part of our portfolio, implementation support is provided from the Netherlands," Mike explains.
 "The products are built at Shift2 and supported by our Dutch support team."

-But the current successes don't stop there.
-Wesley and Mike share their vision of the future in which further digitization is central.
+But it doesn't stop with the current successes.
+Wesley and Mike share their vision for the future, which focuses on further digitization.
 One of the most important steps is the introduction of online authentication options, similar to DigiD in the Netherlands.
 This step will significantly improve digital services and make them more efficient.

-In addition, the integration of AI technologies to optimize services is being fully explored.
+In addition, we are actively exploring the integration of AI technologies to optimize our services.
 "We also want to make our customers aware of aspects such as accessibility and security," says Wesley.
 "Even if they don't choose us, we want them to be able to make informed decisions."

 Challenges and innovations

-A major challenge remains bridging the gap between physical and digital services, especially in the area of identity verification.
-But there are bright steps ahead, such as the possible introduction of a BSN in the Caribbean, which would greatly improve digital authentication and service delivery.
+A key challenge remains bridging the gap between physical and digital services, particularly in the area of identity verification.
+However, there are promising developments on the horizon, such as the possible introduction of a social security number in the Caribbean, which would greatly improve digital authentication and service delivery.

-Mike: "In the Netherlands, it is already possible to engage in fully digital interactions with the government.
-We want to bring the same capabilities to the Caribbean.
-It's about convenience and efficiency, just like commercial platforms like Amazon."
+Mike: "In the Netherlands, it is already possible to interact with the government entirely digitally.
+We want to bring the same possibilities to the Caribbean.
+It's about convenience and efficiency, just like with commercial platforms such as Amazon."

 Listen to the podcast

-Want to learn more about SIM Caribbean's fascinating journey, the challenges they've overcome and their ambitious plans for the future?
-Then listen and/or watch the full podcast.
-Wesley and Mike share their personal stories, insights and visions in a way you won't want to miss.
+Want to learn more about SIM Caribbean's fascinating journey, the challenges they've overcome, and their ambitious plans for the future?
+Listen to and/or watch the full podcast.
+Wesley and Mike share their personal stories, insights, and visions in a way you won't want to miss.

 Listen to the podcast on Spotify Watch the podcast on YouTube